 With a history that goes back to the 12th century, Viscri is today one of Romania’s most famous villages.
-Prince Charles’ repeated visits, its UNESCO World Heritage fortified church and the ceaseless activity of the local foundation Mihai Eminescu Trust have helped this small village dust off its last decades of oblivion.
+Prince Charles’ repeated visits, its UNESCO World Heritage fortified church, and the ceaseless activity of the local foundation Mihai Eminescu Trust have helped this small village dust off its last decades of oblivion.
 Viscri is right now one of Romania’s most popular off the beaten track attractions with plenty of activities for all those curious to discover the typical rural life from Transylvania.

 Besides its many traditional houses, part of the Saxon heritage of the community, Viscri is best-known for its white fortified church, first mentioned in 1400 as Alba Ecclesia.
 Historically, the church went through three construction phases.
 Its earliest foundations date back to the beginning of the 12th century when the local Szekler population built a small church.
-At the end of the same century, the Saxons took over this church while settling in the region.
+At the end of the same century, the German colonists took over this church while settling in the region.

-During the second phase that started sometime in the 13th century, the Saxons built the main tower on the west side and enlarged the nave of the church towards east.
+During the second phase that started sometime in the 13th century, the Saxons of Transylvania built the main tower on the west side and enlarged the nave of the church towards the east.
 It’s during the third construction phase of the 15th century that the church was fortified, partially preserved until today as some of its fortifications were demolished after the Ottoman threat disappeared.

 In the last couple of years, the village was part of an ambitious community project of rediscovering and reviving traditions that almost disappeared from local life.
-Thanks to this, today you can visit daily in Viscri locals that carry on practicing skills that are usually performed only during museums events.
+Thanks to this, today you can visit daily in Viscri locals that carry on practicing skills that are usually performed only during museum events.
 The community was so successful in its project of rediscovering traditions that today they’re part again of local life.

 More than just a tourist attraction, Viscri is the best example and success story of well-done community tourism.
-We can only hope this will be the pattern and not the exception.
+We can only hope this will be the norm and not the exception.
 It also depends on us to encourage this model by visiting destinations based on the values of responsible tourism.

 In Viscri you can experience a unique accommodation opportunity.
 You can book the traditional Saxon house of Prince Charles, the beautiful Casa Printul de Wales.
-It’s one of the most beautiful houses in the village, a perfect example of local architecture.

-While one day is enough to take a walking tour of the village, take at least two or three days to get to know as much as possible not only Viscri, but also its surrounding villages.
+While one day is enough to take a walking tour of the village, take at least two or three days to get to know as much as possible not only Viscri but also its surrounding villages.